-The fuzzy\search plugin provides a command that search your library using fuzzy pattern matching.
+The fuzzy plugin provides a prefixed query that search you library using fuzzy pattern matching.
 This can be useful if you want to find a track with complicated characters in the title.

-First, enable the plugin named fuzzy\search (see Plugins).
-You'll then be able to use the beet fuzzy command:
+First, enable the plugin named fuzzy (see Plugins).
+You'll then be able to use the ~ prefix to use fuzzy matching:

 '''

-$ beet fuzzy Vareoldur
+$ beet ls '~Vareoldur'

 Sigur Rós - Valtari - Varðeldur

 '''